saulleyva/nlp_main_tasks/README.md

 - **Question Answering** – Extract answers from given text passages.

 ## 📂 Notebooks
-Each notebook is self-contained, easy to follow, and demonstrates how to load models, preprocess data, and make predictions.
+Each notebook is self-contained, easy to follow, and demonstrates how to **load models, preprocess data, fine-tune models, and make predictions**.

 ## 🚀 Usage